jakimowb/enmapbox_testmigration2/doc/source/usr_section/usr_manual/processing_algorithms/classification/predict_classification.rst

 Applies a classifier to a raster.

-Raster
+Parameters
+^^^^^^^^^^

+``Raster`` [raster]
   Select raster file which should be classified.

-Mask
+``Mask`` [raster, vector: any]
+  Optional

   Specified vector or raster is interpreted as a boolean mask.
 In case of a vector, all pixels covered by features are interpreted as True, all other pixels as False.

-    In case of a raster, all pixels that are equal to the no data value (default is 0) are interpreted as False, all other pixels as True.Multiband rasters are first evaluated band wise.
+In case of a raster, all pixels that are equal to the no data value (default is 0) are interpreted as False, all other pixels as True.
+Multiband rasters are first evaluated band wise.
 The final mask for a given pixel is True, if all band wise masks for that pixel are True.

-Classifier
+``Classifier`` [pkl: classifier]
-    Select path to a classifier file (.pkl).
+  Select path to a classifier file.

-Output Classification
+Outputs
+^^^^^^^

+``Output Classification`` [raster]
   Specify output path for classification raster.